Rimurutempestx/Modeling-Game-Player-Data-with-Amazon-DynamoDB/README.md

 - Add a start_time attribute to indicate when the game started.
 To ensure all of these changes were met I set up the following script (start game file), It takes a game_id, requesting_user, and start_time, and it runs a request to update the Game entity to start the game.
 After i ran the script with the following command (start.game.py file).

 Next it was time to add an inverted index, I set up the following script to add it (add.inverted.index file).
 I then ran the script with the following command (add.inverted.index.py file) and everything worked out well on that end.

+Now that the inverted index was created it was time to retrieve games for the user.
+To handle this, we need to query the inverted index with the User whose Game entities we want to see.
+To do that I set up the following script (find.games.for.user file).